-As with all department courses, this course is designed to help prepare students to be more productive, trusted and valued as employees.
-Participation and a good attitude is expected.
-Independence and on- task behavior is expected.
-Professionalism is expected at all times.
-Teamwork and mutual respect are a necessity.
+Much of what we do in this class will emulate the real world.
+This is designed to help prepare students to be more productive, trusted and valued as employees.
+Participation and a positive attitude is expected of every student.
+Independence and on-task behavior is expected.